useElven/website/src/docs/sdk-reference.md

 explorerAddress?: string;
 IPFSGateway?: string;
 apiTimeout?: string;
+txWatcherTimeout?: string;
+txWatcherPatience?: string;
 walletConnectV2RelayAddresses?: string[];
 walletConnectV2ProjectId?: string;
 ```

 You can overwrite each of the settings.
 But when you don't overwrite all of them and overwrite the `chainType`, all other values will default by the `chainType`.
-You can find all defaults [here](https://github.com/useElven/core/blob/wallet-connect-2/src/config/network.ts).
+You can find all defaults [here](https://github.com/useElven/core/blob/main/src/config/network.ts).

 So, for example, when you set the `chainType` to `testnet`, and `apiTimeout` to `10000` and nothing more.
 Then you will get all default settings for the testnet, like the API endpoint, `testnet-api.multiversx.com`, but the `apiTimeout` will be kept at `10000`.